sarahstrong314/MCR3U/1 - Quadratic Functions/1 - Relations and Functions.md

 When we name a function $f$ and $x$ is the independent variable, the dependent variable is denoted by $f(x)$, pronounced "f of x".
 If we have more than one independent variable, such as both $x$ and $y$, we write $f(x, y)$.

 Here are examples of functions written as equations.
+All we do differently is replace the usual dependent variable $y$.

 $f(x) = x + 1$